 By Phil Miller

-Phil Miller of Greenfield is a former chair of the Hancock County Libertarian Party.
+Phil Miller of Greenfield is the former chair of the Hancock County Libertarian Party.
 He also served on the Greenfield City Council.
-Send comments to email@example.com.
+Send comments to firstname.lastname@example.org.